1. Is my drinking water safe?

 14. Will this situation affect my property value?
 The HWSA and Horsham Township have worked together to ensure that the township website contains updated, factual information which the local real estate community can share with new, prospective township residents.
 Anyone interested in selling a property in Horsham Township can confidently tell a prospective buyer that the public drinking water meets current EPA guidelines.

 15. How can I have my tap water tested?
-If you want to have your water tested, the EPA suggests you use a lab which is approved to use the EPA 537 method, a specialized method for the detection of PFCs. click here for suggested laboratories.
+If you want to have your water tested, the EPA suggests you use a lab which is certified in EPA method 537, a specialized method for the detection of up to 12 PFCs, including PFOS and PFOA.

-EPA representatives have recommended the following local company who can facilitate the testing with one of these labs, including taking the sample from your home.
+EPA representatives have recommended the following local company that can perform the analysis, including taking the sample from your home.

 Analytical Laboratories, Inc.